dandean/express-form/README.md

     validate(fieldname[, label]);
     // -> Validator

-The API is chainable, so you can keep calling validators one after the other:
+The API is chainable, so you can keep calling validator methods one after the other:

     validate("username").required().isAlphanumeric()

 #### Validator API: